sepsis-omics/tutorials/docs/modules/gubbins/index.md

 ## Input

-A set of whole genome sequences of bacteria
+An alignment of whole genome sequences of bacteria

 ## Run Gubbins